anesupaul-developer/zss/README.md

 4. Things Not Completed
    - ability to purchase a book by integrating with a simple mock API
-   - Not enough time to research on how its done as I am new to Java Spring [Mostly an Angular and Laravel Developer]
+   - Not enough time to research on how its done as I am new to Java Spring.